-The restaurant industry was severely impacted by COVID-19 pandemic, with operators constantly having to adapt to evolving government guidelines and customer preferences since March 2020.
-But even as restaurants began to reopen and guests eagerly dined out again, supply chain disruptions related to COVID-19 prevented what many had hoped would be a return to normal.
+The restaurant industry has been severely impacted by the COVID-19 pandemic, with operators constantly having to adapt to evolving government guidelines and customer preferences.
+But even as restaurants reopened and guests eagerly dined out again, supply chain disruptions related to COVID-19 and price increases due to inflation prevented what many had hoped would be a return to normal.

 What's behind the restaurant supply chain shortages?

 This year's supply chain disruptions have been caused by several factors that started in 2020, and have only been exacerbated by current inflation.
 Increased consumer demand, labor shortages, manufacturing slowdowns, and port delays have led to bottlenecks across the entire supply chain.
 We talked to three restaurateurs in the U.S. and Canada about some of the challenges they’ve faced dealing with supply chain shortages, and how they’re preparing for the future challenges.